-Effects of chewing wild tobacco during pregnancy: studyJuly 29th, 2011 in Health
+Effects of chewing wild tobacco during pregnancy: studyJuly 29, 2011 in Medicine & Health / Health

 A University of Queensland PhD scholar is examining the health effects of chewing wild tobacco plants by Central Australian Aboriginal women during pregnancy.